Egg allergy is very common: 1-in-30 (3-4%) are affected.

 If your child has chronic symptoms of eczema, or intermittent hives, then think about an egg allergy.

-Get this checked out by doing the allergy tests.
+Get this checked out by doing the skin prick allergy tests.